TITLE 35: ENVIRONMENTAL PROTECTION

 A) A new discharge means a discharge from a treatment works constructed after February 2, 2006.

-B) An expanded discharge means a discharge from any existing treatment works that would be greater than the flowrates permitted prior to February 2, 2006.
+B) An expanded discharge means a discharge from any existing treatment works that would be greater than the flow rates permitted before February 2, 2006.

-h) Discharges qualifying under subsections (g)(1) and (g)(2) of this Section may not be subject to the requirements of subsection (g) of this Section provided the discharger demonstrates that phosphorus from treatment works is not the limiting nutrient in the receiving water.
+h) Discharges qualifying under subsections (g)(1) and (g)(2) may not be subject to the requirements of subsection (g) if the discharger demonstrates that phosphorus from treatment works is not the limiting nutrient in the receiving water.
 The Agency may impose alternative phosphorus effluent limits where the supporting information shows that alternative limits are warranted by the aquatic environment in the receiving stream.

-i) No additional phosphorus limitations are required pursuant to Section 304.105 and 35 Ill.
+i) No additional phosphorus limitations are required under Section 304.105 and 35 Ill.
 Adm.
-Code 302.203 for the discharges that comply with the requirements of subsection (g) or (h) of this Section.
+Code 302.203 for the discharges that comply with the requirements of subsection (g) or (h).

-j) The provisions of subsections (g), (h), and (i) of this Section apply until such time as the Board adopts a numeric water quality standard for phosphorus and the adopted standard is approved by the USEPA.
+j) The provisions of subsections (g), (h), and (i) apply until the Board adopts a numeric water quality standard for phosphorus and the adopted standard is approved by the USEPA.